elpython/elpython-meta/README.md

-- when a given CPython maintenance branch is no longer receiving security updates, some projects may choose to start testing against the corresponding EL Python branch instead of completely dropping support for than version (assuming that an EL Python branch exists for that version and has a longer lifecycle than the regular CPython one - that may not be the case for all branches)
+- when a given CPython maintenance branch is no longer receiving security updates, some projects may choose to start testing against the corresponding EL Python branch instead of completely dropping support for that version (assuming that an EL Python branch exists for that version with a longer lifecycle than the regular CPython one - as noted above, that will only be the case for selected branches)
 - when a project wants or needs to adopt a feature from a later CPython release, and that feature has been backported to EL Python, some projects may choose to switch to only supporting the EL Python variant of that older release, and not the regular CPython release